pranjalmaheshka/eco395m-sp23-DataMining/Homework-3/PS3.md

 In the case of the random forest, due to the estimation process, we already have a measure of the out-of-sample performance with the “out-of-bag” predictions.
-However, We split our our observations in a training and test set in order to have a comparable out of sample error.
+However, we split our observations in a training and test set in order to have a comparable out of sample error.
 Using this entirely fresh subset of the data, the root mean squared error on the test set equals 50,520.